graphistry/graphistry-cli/docs/aws_marketplace.md

-# AWS Marketplace Administration
+# Graphistry in AWS Marketplace

+Launching Graphistry in AWS Marketplace?
+[Get started](https://www.graphistry.com/blog/marketplace-tutorial) with the walkthrough tutorial and videos!

+## Advanced administration

-The Graphistry marketplace instance is designed for secure and purely web-based use.
+The Graphistry marketplace instance is designed for secure web-based use and administration.
 However, command-line administration can be helpful.
 This document shares common marketplace tasks.
 See the [main docs](https://github.com/graphistry/graphistry-cli) for general CLI use.

 Contents: